dharlerjr/stock-analysis/README.md

 ## Overview of Project

 ### Background
-In order to diversify his parent's investment portfolio, we helped Steve analyze stock data from 2017 to 2018 for twelve green-energy companies by writing multiple VBA scripts.
-Specifically, we created a script to analyze a single stock, another script to analyze all twelve stocks from one year, then finally, a script to analyze all twelve stocks from one year of the user's choosing.
+In order to diversify his parent's investment portfolio, we helped Steve analyze stock data from 2017 to 2018 for twelve green-energy companies.
+Specifically, we created multiple Microsoft Excel VBA scripts, including one to analyze a single stock, another to analyze all twelve stocks from one year, then finally, a script to analyze all twelve stocks from one year of the user's choosing.
 The results of our stock analysis our displayed below.

 ![Stock Analysis 2017](https://github.com/dharlerjr/stock-analysis/blob/main/Stock_data_2017.PNG)
 ![Stock Analysis 2018](https://github.com/dharlerjr/stock-analysis/blob/main/Stock_data_2018.PNG)